 Corresponding interactive API docs excerpt:

-Finally, fill out the required fields and click on “Add contact” to send the Relationship Request.
-This will create a new Relationship between the App and the Connector.
+Finally, fill out the required fields and click on “Add contact” to send the Relationship.
+This will initiate a Relationship between the App and the Connector.
 This Relationship has the status Pending for now.

 Corresponding interactive API docs excerpt: